DarioSardi/IngSw17/README.md

 2.Join a lobby
 3.Exit the game

-As this menu suggests, our game has lobbies which allow to create muliple concurrent gameplay running on different threads.
+As this menu suggests, our game has lobbies which allow to create multiple concurrent gameplay running on different threads.
-It is possible for connected player to create a lobby and, right after creation, the player will be the administator of it, he will be able to choose how many players will be accepted in the game (totally 5) and he will decide if to play with game advanced rules.
+It is possible for connected player to create a lobby and, right after creation, the player will be the administrator of it, he will be able to choose how many players will be accepted in the game (totally 5) and he will decide if to play with game advanced rules.
 Once done, new lobby will be up and running, ready to accept joiners.
 In case the number of players, established previously by the lobby  administrator, will be reached in the lobby, automatically a timer will start.
 After it  will finish counting, the game will start.

 5) Good luck for the game!

+Simplified and complete rules have been implemented.
+The game can be started both in Socket and RMI.
+Bonus, development cards, leader cards, excommunication cards, player personal bonus are imported from files.
+If a player leaves the game, he can reconnect to the game.
+The possibility to play in 5 players has been implemented by adding a market and reducing the amount of coin required.

+GUI has not been implemented in the game, but a demonstration of how it was created will be provided.